-A total of 57 bristle tags were applied to age-1 redds during ground surveys and used to estimate SL.
-We estimated mean SL for all redds using a LME model of normalized survey day in relation to redd age (Figure 3.11).
+A total of 106 bristle tags were applied to redds during ground surveys and used to estimate SL.
+We estimated mean SL for all redds using an LME model of normalized survey day in relation to redd age (Figure 3.12).
 The optimal random effect structure was a random intercept for tag ID (Appendix B).
-The fixed effect of tributary did not improve the model fit (ANOVA Chi-Squared p-value 0.08; Δ AIC < 2), and the average SL was used for all tributaries during AUC modelling.
-The estimated SL was 16.10 days with a standard error of 1.81 days.
+The fixed effect of tributary was significant, and suggested Cypress Creek redds aged slower in 2023 relative to previous years (ANOVA Chi-Squared p-value <0.001; Δ AIC > 2).
+This pattern was opposite to previous years and low water conditions made redd ageing difficult in 2023 throughout the Halfway Watershed.
+We used the average SL among all tributaries during AUC modelling to account for this uncertainty.
+The estimated SL was 19.3 days with a standard error of 2.29 days, which was within the range of previous estimates (Table 3.2).